 Turning Passion into Profit

-My grandmother has passed the spoon on to me and I only hope to continue the custom of bringing fine confections to the table.
+My dear Mother and Grannie have both since passed the spoon on to me and I only hope to continue the custom of bringing fine confections to the table.
 I enjoy serving in this capacity and it truly blesses me to know that Cakes By Tracey has blessed you.